robertorcosta/azure-docs.pt-br/articles/media-services/video-indexer/customize-brands-model-with-api.md

 ## <a name="get-all-of-the-brands"></a>Obter todas as marcas

-A [API get all brands](https://api-portal.videoindexer.ai/docs/services/operations/operations/Get-Brands?) retorna todas as marcas no modelo de Marcas personalizadas para a conta especificada, independentemente de a marca estar na lista De *incluir* ou *excluir* marcas.
+A API [obter todas as marcas](https://api-portal.videoindexer.ai/docs/services/operations/operations/Get-Brands?) retorna todas as marcas no modelo de marcas personalizadas para a conta especificada, independentemente de a marca estar destinada a estar na lista *incluir* ou *excluir* marcas.

 ### <a name="response"></a>Resposta